mctechnology17/vimtools/README.md

 ## Description

 ### Loading or deactivating global settings
+All Tools are activated by default, if some reason you have problems with any, or you only need some, you can activate it and deactivate it easily as follows:
 ```vim
 " 1 = activate 0 = deactivate
 let g:vimtools_loaded = 1